AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-3-interval-bound-propagation.md

 \in[\max(0,\underline v),\max(0,\overline v)].
 $$

-The interval's position relative to zero determines one of three cases:
+The interval's position relative to zero determines which of three cases applies:

 - If $\overline v\leq0$, the neuron is always inactive and its output is $[0,0]$.
 - If $\underline v\geq0$, the neuron is always active and keeps the interval